The Urinary System

 -

-Genetic: Family history, angiotensinogen gene
+Genetic: Family history, angiotensinogen gene (M235T associated with higher plasma angiotensinogen levels)

 -